e-kononenko/AttentionTracking/README.md

 # AttentionTracking
+The source code for my [article](https://medium.com/@ekononenko/tracking-user-attention-in-swiftui-lists-7cb2370bad6c).

 Mechanism that understands, what items in `SwiftUI` List are interesting to users, based on their viewing time.

 We find visible cells with `GeometryReader` and custom `PreferenceKey`.